everestial/vcfparser/docs/README.rst

 Installation
 ------------

-`VCFsimplify <https://github.com/everestial/VCF-Simplify>`_ **uses vcfparser API, so the package is readily available if VCFsimplify is already installed.**
+`VCFsimplify <https://github.com/everestial/VCF-Simplify>`_ uses vcfparser API, so the package is readily available if VCFsimplify is already installed.
+This is only preferred while developing/optimizing **VcfSimplify** along with **vcfparser**.

 Navigate to the VCFsimplify directory -> activate python ->